-Applicants must book an individual advice and guidance discussion about their project ideas against the commissioning criteria - officers are available to discuss your proposal until Friday 1st October 2021 - please contact artsandhealth@birmingham.gov.uk
+Applicants must book an individual advice and guidance discussion about their project ideas against the commissioning criteria - officers are available to discuss your proposal until the Friday 7th October.
+Please note, to ensure fairness, no individual advice and guidance will be available after this date.
+This includes any email or telephone correspondence.